chamidullinr/ml-docker/README.md

 # Docker Images for Machine Learning

-The repository with Docker and Docker Compose configs.
+Repository with Docker images and Docker Compose configs for machine learning.